- Importance of Being Vaccinated

-All employees who fail to comply and who have not received a medical exception or religious accommodation will be placed on an unpaid administrative leave of one week or less.
+All employees covered by this requirement who fail to comply and who have not received a medical exception or religious accommodation will be placed on an unpaid administrative leave of one week or less.
 If, at the end of the administrative leave, the employee has not met the vaccination requirement, the employee will be considered to have voluntarily resigned.

 Medical staff at all entities who do not comply will be placed on administrative suspension of privileges for the duration of the flu season.
-Such actions will not be reportable to the Maryland Board of Physicians or the National Physician Database (NPDB).
 They will also be denied access to patient and clinical care areas.
+Such actions will not be reportable to the Maryland Board of Physicians or the National Physician Data Base (NPDB).

 Trainees, students, residents or fellows, campus research personnel, volunteers, vendors, voluntary staff or temporary workers who fail to comply with vaccination requirements will not be permitted to enter patient care or clinical care areas for the duration of the flu season.